+BOARD MEETINGS:

-BOARD MEETINGS: During 1999, our Board of Directors met five times, including regularly scheduled and special meetings.
-Each director attended all meetings of the Board during his service as a director.
-The Board took action by unanimous written consent three times during 1999.
+During 2000, our Board met six times, including regularly scheduled and special meetings.
+Each director attended all meetings of the Board during his service as a director, except that each of Mr. Arnette and Mr. Berg was unable to attend one meeting after receipt of proper notice.
+The Board took action by unanimous written consent three times during 2000.

+BOARD COMMITTEES:

-BOARD COMMITTEES: THE AUDIT COMMITTEE recommends the appointment of Rent-A-Center's independent auditors.
+THE AUDIT COMMITTEE recommends the appointment of our independent auditors.
 It also approves audit reports and plans, accounting policies, audit fees and certain other expenses.
-The Audit Committee held two meetings in 1999.
-All members of the Audit Committee are non-employee directors.
-A director elected by the holders of our Preferred Stock must be a member of the Audit Committee.
-During 1999, Mr. Speese served as a member of the Audit Committee while he served only as a director of Rent-A-Center.
+The Audit Committee held two meetings in 2000.
+All members of the Audit Committee are "independent" as defined in the NASD listing standards.
+Under our Certificate of Incorporation, a director elected by the holders of our Preferred Stock must be a member of the Audit Committee.
+The Board has adopted a written charter for the Audit Committee, a copy of which is attached as Exhibit A to this proxy statement.
 Members: Mr. Mariner, Chairman, and Messrs.
 Lentell and Berg.

 THE COMPENSATION COMMITTEE manages executive officer compensation.
 It also administers our compensation and incentive plans, including the Long-Term Incentive Plan.
-The committee evaluates the competitiveness of Rent-A-Center's compensation and the performance of the Chief Executive Officer.
-It held one regular meeting in 1999 and acted by unanimous written consent five times during 1999.
+The Compensation Committee evaluates the competitiveness of our compensation and the performance of our Chief Executive Officer.
+It held one regular meeting in 2000 and acted by unanimous written consent five times during 2000.
 All members of the Compensation Committee are non-employee directors.
-A director elected by the holders of our Preferred Stock must be a member of the Compensation Committee.
-During 1999, Mr. Speese served as a member of the Compensation Committee while he served only as a director of Rent-A-Center.
+Under our Certificate of Incorporation, a director elected by the holders of our Preferred Stock must be a member of the Compensation Committee.
 Members: Mr. Lentell, Chairman, and Messrs.
 Mariner and Copses.

-THE FINANCE COMMITTEE.
-In connection with the completion of the financing of the Thorn Americas acquisition, the Board created a Finance Committee.
+THE FINANCE COMMITTEE was created by the Board in connection with the completion of the financing of the Thorn Americas acquisition.
 Under our Certificate of Incorporation, the Finance Committee must approve the issuance of debt and equity securities, except in limited circumstances.
 In certain cases the approval must be unanimous.
-A director elected by the holders of our Preferred Stock must be a member of the Finance Committee.
-The Finance Committee did not meet during 1999.
+Under our Certificate of Incorporation, a director elected by the holders of our Preferred Stock must be a member of the Finance Committee.
+The Finance Committee did not meet during 2000.
 Members: Messrs.
 Lentell, Talley, and Copses.